chinenual/Chinenual-VCV/README.md

 [![demo](https://img.youtube.com/vi/GX6pSZ1lvWQ/hqdefault.jpg)](https://www.youtube.com/watch?v=GX6pSZ1lvWQ)

 Iasos was, by most accounts, one of the originators of New Age music.
 I had the privilege of working with him in [modernizing his Golden Harp](https://chinenual.com#iasoss-golden-harp) (it originally relied on software running on a Commodore64; I replaced that with a small Arduino based controller.)
 The harp is a unique instrument that used the chicklet strips on a Colortone Pro music keyboard.
-Iasos would strum those chicklets like a harp.  (he used several dozen scales; each had a different musical and emotional effect in his music).
+Iasos would strum those strips like a harp.  (he used several dozen scales; each had a different musical and emotional effect in his music).

 There really is nothing currently available to replicate what his harp could do.
 The closest you might get is a ribbon controller or iPad and some specialized software.